Makeey1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sets permission o the file
+Adds execution permission to the owner